node-red/node-red.github.io/docs/getting-started/second-flow.md

 #### 7. Summary

-Congratulations !
-You now have a flow that goes to the internet - gets the live UK total electricity consumption.
-Converts it into a JSON oject with the demand in MW, and frequency in Hertz.
+<b>Congratulations !</b>  You now have a flow that goes to the internet - gets the live UK total electricity
+consumption - and converts it into a JSON object with the demand in MW, and frequency in Hertz.

-The frequency is an indication of overall stress - so when the frequency is under 50 HZ there may be excess load on the overall system.
+The frequency is an indication of overall stress - so when the frequency is under 50 HZ there may be excess load on the overall National Grid.
 Now would be a good time to turn off some appliances if you can.

 The true/false output could be used to do this.
 It's true (1) when it's OK to turn on... and false (0) when you should turn off.